turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 If we check the status of the repository now (`git status`), then it tells us that there is "nothing to commit" because all of the changes we have made in this directory have been committed.

-### Turn and Share
+#### Look at your commit history (`git log`)

-Now that we have worked through the basic git workflow, turn to someone you're sitting next to and explain what we just did and why each step is necessary.
+`git log` allows us to see our commit history locally.

-### Turn and Share: Look at your commit history (`git log`)
+We can also check a condensed version of that report by running `git log --oneline`.

-Type `git log` in the terminal.
-What do you see?
-Discuss with you partner what you think is being displayed in the terminal.
+##### Turn and Share

-Checkout a condensed version of that report by running `git log --oneline`.
-What information gets left out compared to the `git log` command?
+Now that we have worked through the basic git workflow, turn to someone you're sitting next to and explain what we just did and why each step was necessary.

 ## Incorporating GitHub

-### Create repository on GitHub
+#### Create repository on GitHub

 Now let's create a repository on GitHub.
 This repository will sync with your local repository - the code you develop locally will be synced with this online repository so you can share code and collaborate.